SaschaWillems/ModernVkTriangle/README.md

 ## Programming language

-We'll use C++ 20, mostly for it's designated initializers.
+We'll use C++ 20, mostly for its designated initializers.
 They help with Vulkan's verbosity and improve code readability.
 Other than that we won't be using any modern language features and also work with the C Vulkan headers instead of the [C++](https://github.com/KhronosGroup/Vulkan-Hpp) ones.
 Aside from personal preferences this is done to make this tutorial as approachable as possible, even for people that don't work with C++.

 ## Shading language